ChaimaaeMsaad/Data-Science/Machine_Learning/Classification/Azheimer's Classification/README.md

 ## Dataset [here](https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images)
 ### About Dataset
-Alzheimer MRI Preprocessed Dataset (128 x 128)
+Alzheimer MRI Preprocessed Dataset

-- The Data is collected from several websites/hospitals/public repositories.
-- The Dataset consists of Preprocessed MRI (Magnetic Resonance Imaging) Images.
-- All the images are resized into 128 x 128 pixels.
 -The Dataset has four classes of images.
-- The Dataset is consists of total 6400 MRI images.
+- The Dataset is consists of total 5000 MRI images.
-  1. Class - 1: Mild Demented (896 images)
+  1. Class - 1: Mild Demented
-  2. Class - 2: Moderate Demented (64 images)
+  2. Class - 2: Moderate Demented
-  3. Class - 3: Non Demented (3200 images)
+  3. Class - 3: Non Demented
-  4. Class - 4: Very Mild Demented (2240 images)
+  4. Class - 4: Very Mild Demented

 ### Motive
 The main motive behind sharing this dataset is to design/develop an accurate framework or architecture for the classification of Alzheimers Disease.